WilliamV1503/Duration-Adjusted-Bond-Returns/README.md

 - Mergent and TRACE data span only from July 2002 to March 2024.
 - A numerical solver is used to estimate yields from dirty prices, but some derived yields appear to be unfeasible.
+- Current yield calculator only finds that for bullet bonds.
 - A simple time interpolation method is used to estimate dirty prices when data is missing.
 - The Svensson model is used to estimate yields for maturities under one year, despite known limitations during the sample period.
 See: [FED Website Paper](https://www.federalreserve.gov/pubs/feds/2006/200628/200628pap.pdf).
 - Current return data is calculated at a monthly frequency, which may not capture higher-frequency dynamics.